jinyongch/UAG/README.md

 ## Introduction

-UDG (Uncertainty Driven Generalizable) is a novel model designed for counting objects in remote sensing images.
-Motivated by the concept of uncertainty, UDG aims to enhance prediction accuracy and generalizability.
-By incorporating Monte Carlo (MC) dropout into the model, UDG generates multiple predictions and aggregates them to produce a more robust final output.
-Additionally, UDG takes into account data uncertainty to improve feature diversity and expand the hypothesis space, enabling better generalization to unseen domains.
-Extensive experiments demonstrate the superior performance of UDG compared to existing state-of-the-art methods.
+UAG (Uncertainty-Aware Generalizable) is a novel model designed for counting objects in remote sensing images.
+Motivated by the concept of uncertainty, UAG aims to enhance prediction accuracy and generalizability.
+By incorporating Monte Carlo (MC) dropout into the model, UAG generates multiple predictions and aggregates them to produce a more robust final output.
+Additionally, UAG takes into account data uncertainty to improve feature diversity and expand the hypothesis space, enabling better generalization to unseen domains.
+Extensive experiments demonstrate the superior performance of UAG compared to existing state-of-the-art methods.

 ![arch](assets/framework.jpg)
 ![arch](assets/uncertainty_model.jpg)

 ## Train

-1. Download RSOC Dataset form [HERE](https://captain-whu.github.io/DOTA).
+1. Download RSOC Dataset from [HERE](https://captain-whu.github.io/DOTA).
 2. Modify `scripts/train.sh` to specify your own train options.
 3. After performing the above modifications, you can start the training process by running `bash scripts/train.sh`.